Chunked transfer encoding: Format

-If a Transfer-Encoding field with a value of "chunked" is specified in an HTTP message (either a request sent by a client or the response from the server), the body of the message consists of an unspecified number of chunks, a terminating chunk, trailer, and a final CRLF sequence (i.e. carriage return followed by line feed).
+If a Transfer-Encoding field with a value of "chunked" is specified in an HTTP message (either a request sent by a client or the response from the server), the body of the message consists of one or more chunks and one terminating chunk with an optional trailer before the final ␍␊ sequence (i.e. carriage return followed by line feed).

-Each chunk starts with the number of octets of the data it embeds expressed as a hexadecimal number in ASCII followed by optional parameters (chunk extension) and a terminating CRLF sequence, followed by the chunk data.
-The chunk is terminated by CRLF.
+Each chunk starts with the number of octets of the data it embeds expressed as a hexadecimal number in ASCII followed by optional parameters (chunk extension) and a terminating ␍␊ sequence, followed by the chunk data.
+The chunk is terminated by ␍␊.

 If chunk extensions are provided, the chunk size is terminated by a semicolon and followed by the parameters, each also delimited by semicolons.
 Each parameter is encoded as an extension name followed by an optional equal sign and value.
 These parameters could be used for a running message digest or digital signature, or to indicate an estimated transfer progress, for instance.

-The terminating chunk is a regular chunk, with the exception that its length is zero.
-It is followed by the trailer, which consists of a (possibly empty) sequence of entity header fields.
+The terminating chunk is a special chunk of zero length.
+It may contain a trailer, which consists of a (possibly empty) sequence of entity header fields.
 Normally, such header fields would be sent in the message's header; however, it may be more efficient to determine them after processing the entire message entity.
 In that case, it is useful to send those headers in the trailer.

 Header fields that regulate the use of trailers are TE (used in requests), and Trailers (used in responses).

 Use with compression

 HTTP servers often use compression to optimize transmission, for example with Content-Encoding: gzip or Content-Encoding: deflate.
-If both compression and chunked encoding are enabled, then the content stream is first compressed, then chunked; so the chunk encoding itself is not compressed, and the data in each chunk is not compressed individually.
+If both compression and chunked encoding are enabled, then the content stream is first compressed, then chunked; so the chunk encoding itself is not compressed, and the data in each chunk is compressed holistically (i.e. based on the whole content).
 The remote endpoint then decodes the stream by concatenating the chunks and uncompressing the result.

 Example

 Encoded data

-In the following example, three chunks of length 4, 6 and 14 (hexadecimal "E") are shown.
-The chunk size is transferred as a hexadecimal number followed by \r\n as a line separator, followed by a chunk of data of the given size.